samuelkhiba3/Banking-System/README.md

       "updatedDate": "2023-07-12T00:00:00"
     }

-###Caution
+##Caution
--Make sure to update any placeholder text (like `your-username` and `yourpassword`) with actual values relevant to your project.
+-Make sure to update any placeholder text (like `your-password`) -This project is under-development, more fetures to be added.

--This project is under-development, more fetures to be added
+!!Have wonderful day!!